 In America, most people reserve the word Valentine for a husband, a wife, a boyfriend, or a girlfriend, but rarely or never for a mother or a father.
-I bet parents would be very happy if they hear their children call them their Valentine.
-Having said that, I sometimes wonder if children believe that a beautiful card or a dozen red roses can supplement their mothers’ meager Social Security income.
+Parents would be very happy if they hear their children call them their Valentine.
+Having said that, I sometimes wonder if children believe that a beautiful card or a dozen red roses can supplement their mothers’ meager Social Security income on Valentine day.

 Exodus 20:11-12 "For in six days the LORD made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the LORD blessed the sabbath day and made it holy.
 12 “Honor your father and your mother, that your days may be prolonged in the land which the LORD your God gives you.”